Giov3ss/PowerProtein/README.md

 ## Acknowledgments

 **Tutorials and Inspiration:**
-- The walkthrough project 'Boutique Ado' from Code Institute, has helped me a lot to build the website.
+- The walkthrough project 'Boutique Ado' also 'I Think Therefore I blog' from Code Institute, It helped me a lot to build the website and also gave me some new ideas to put on my website.
 - The Template for the GUI for this project was provided by [Code Institue Template](https://github.com/Code-Institute-Org/ci-full-template)
-- [My Protein](https://www.myprotein.ie/) and several other supplements sites helped me a lot to understand more about the fitness universe, and also to pick up and create new ideas.
+- [My Protein](https://www.myprotein.ie/) and several other supplement websites helped me a lot to understand more about the fitness universe, and also to create new ideas.

 **Peoples:**
 - Malia - A heartfelt appreciation goes to our mentor from Code Institute, whose guidance and support have been invaluable throughout this project.
 - The Team at Tutor support at Code Insitute - A huge thanks to the team at Tutor Support for their prompt assistance in addressing any bugs and GitPod related issues I encountered along the way.
 - The Code Institute Slack for tips and guidance.
+- Also  to everyone who works at Code Institute who helped me on this journey, it was a great experience and I can say now that I am more than prepared to continue the career of my dreams in the Tech Universe.

 [Back to the beginning](#table-of-contents)